ubi-coro/.github/profile/README.md

  <img alt="YouTube Channel" src="https://img.shields.io/youtube/channel/views/UCREwypH6DjgGIypD94mt3SA?style=social&logo=youtube&label=%40CollaborativeRoboticsBielefeld">
 </a>

-# AG Collaborative Robotics - Bielefeld University
+# Collaborative Robotics Group - Bielefeld University

 Welcome to the public page of the Collaborative Robotics Research Group led by Prof. Dr. Klaus Neumann.
 Our research group is a joint initiative of Bielefeld University and Fraunhofer IOSB-INA in Lemgo.
 We are part of the "Cognitive Interaction Technology" (CITEC) research center and the Faculty of Technology at Bielefeld University.